AxonIQ/axon-server-plugin-api/README.md

 executes the _AppendEventInterceptor_ instances.
 These interceptors can manipulate the content of the event, and if one of the interceptors throws an error the transaction fails.

-When the client closes the stream, to commit the events, Axon Server executes the _EventsPreCommitInterceptor_ instances.
+When the client closes the stream, to commit the events, Axon Server executes the _EventsPreCommitHook_ instances.
-This interceptor only receives the InterceptorContext, it does not get the events that were part of the transaction.
-If the interceptor needs information about the events in the transaction, an AppendEventInterceptor should add the information to the context.
+This interceptor receives the list of events in the transaction and the _ExtensionUnitOfWork_.

-Once Axon Server has stored the events in the event store, and before it returns the confirmation to the client, it executes any _EventsPostCommitInterceptor_ instances.
-Just like the EventsPreCommitInterceptor this interceptor does not have access to the events.
+Once Axon Server has stored the events in the event store, and before it returns the confirmation to the client, it executes any _EventsPostCommitHook_ instances.

+If the one of the _AppendEventInterceptor_ or _EventsPreCommitHook_ makes changes in an external system, that you want to have undone if the transaction was cancelled, the interceptor can register an _onFailure_ action in the _ExtensionUnitOfWork_.
+If the transaction fails for any reason in Axon Server, or because one of the subsequent interceptors throws an exception, all the registered _onFailure_ actions are executed.
+The actions are executed in reverse order (the last registered action is executed first).

 _Reading events_